janehk/SLIC/README.md

 ## Design Specifications

 The design should specify:

+* Overview of the governance system design and architecture
-* The basis of a vote (e.g. per person, per account, weighted, role based such as miners and secure node operators, value based such as account holders, etc., also considering staking requirements and related time locks)
+* The basis of the governance process: (e.g. for voting, will the process be per person, per account, weighted, role based such as miners and secure node operators, value based such as account holders, etc., also considering staking requirements and related time locks)
-* Reasoning why the vote basis was selected and why it is better or more suitable than other approaches (including reasoning for allocation of votes to different roles, quantity chose for staking, etc.)
-* Whether and how the results of the voting system would be enforced and integrated within existing legal and governance frameworks (e.g. Terms of Service, Intermediary Liability laws).
 * The features of the system: how is privacy maintained; how is identity proven; does it allow proxy voting; ballot structure; etc.
-* Overview of the system design and architecture
+* Reasoning why the governance process was selected and why it is better or more suitable than other approaches (e.g. reasoning for allocation of votes to different roles, quantity chose for staking, etc.)
+* Whether and how the governance process would be enforced and integrated within existing legal and governance frameworks (e.g. Terms of Service, Intermediary Liability laws).

 # Rapid Prototype

-The prototype would demonstrate the voting, counting, and validation process in a legally valid and binding implementation.
+The prototype should demonstrate the governance processes.
+For example, a voting, counting, and validation process in a legally valid and binding implementation should include:

  * Voter identification (what credentials are used)
  * The voting method